pluxbiosignals/biosignalsnotebooks/README.md

 **<span style="color:#009EE3">biosignalsnotebooks</span>** is a set of documents and a **<span style="color: #62C3EE">Python</span>** library to provide programming examples in the form of **<span style="color:#72BE94">Jupyter Notebooks</span>**, as companion to the **<span style="color:#009EE3">OpenSignals</span>** biosignals acquisition tools.

-This collection of code samples has the purpose to help users of PLUX Wireless Biosignals systems, such as **BITalino** or **biosignalsplux**, and to the researcher or student interested on recording, processing and classifying biosignals.
+This collection of code samples has the purpose to help users of PLUX Wireless Biosignals systems, such as **bitalino** or **biosignalsplux**, and to the researcher or student interested on recording processing and classifying biosignals.
 The examples are set on a level of complexity to inspire the users and programmers on how easy some tasks are and that more complex ones can also be achieved, by reusing and recreating some of the examples presented here.

 A **<span style="color: #62C3EE">Python</span>** library (entitled **<span style="color:#009EE3">biosignalsnotebooks</span>** ) is the base toolbox to support the notebooks and to provide some useful functionalities.
 It can be installed through pip command, like demonstrated in a [PyPI <img src="https://image.ibb.co/cNnx6V/link.png" width="10px" height="10px" style="display:inline">](https://pypi.org/project/biosignalsnotebooks/) dedicated page.